-Additional data collection activities for the recreational sector of the snapper grouper fishery is being considered by the South Atlantic Council that could allow for a better monitoring of bycatch in the future.
+Additional data collection activities for the recreational sector of the snapper grouper, dolphin wahoo, and CMP fisheries are being considered by the South Atlantic Council that could allow for a better monitoring of bycatch in the future.
 The South Atlantic Council is also developing an amendment to improve commercial logbook reporting for these fisheries.
 Some observer information for the snapper grouper fishery has been provided by the SEFSC, Marine Fisheries Initiative, and Cooperative Research Programs (CRP), but more is desired for the snapper grouper, dolphin wahoo, and CMP fisheries.
-Currently, for the snapper grouper fishery, headboats are required to carry observers, if selected.
+Currently, snapper grouper fishermen (commercial and recreational) are required to carry observers, if selected.
+There is a very small amount of bycatch coverage of the commercial snapper-grouper fishery in the South Atlantic (<1%).
+An observer program was implemented from February 2014 to December 2014 that funded by MARFIN to observe 62 sea days in the bottom and vertical longline fishery.
+For headboats, which includes fisheries for snapper grouper and dolphin wahoo, observers are placed on 9.5% of trips out of North Carolina, 1.4% of trips out of South Carolina, 3.5% of trips out of Georgia, and 1.5% out of east Florida during 2013.

 Cooperative research projects between science and industry are being used to a limited extent to collect bycatch information on the snapper grouper fishery in the South Atlantic.
-For example,

-Harris and Stephen (2005) characterized the entire (retained and discarded) catch of reef fishes from a selected commercial fisherman in the South Atlantic including total catch composition and disposition of fishes that were released.
+For example, Harris and Stephen (2005) characterized the entire (retained and discarded) catch of reef fishes from a selected commercial fisherman in the South Atlantic including total catch composition and disposition of fishes that were released.
 The Gulf and South Atlantic Fisheries Foundation, Inc. (Foundation) conducted a fishery observer program within the snapper grouper vertical hook-and-line (bandit rig) fishery of the South Atlantic United States.
 Through contractors they randomly placed observers on cooperating vessels to collect a variety of data quantifying the participation, gear, effort, catch, and discards within the fishery.